SadhanaRaman/PremiumCalculator/readme.md

 Unit tests have been added to test the CalculatePremium method of the PremiumService.
 The Moq framework has been used to mock the dependency to the Repository for the DB calls.
-Given more time, the tests would be expanded.

 ### Logging

 Logging happens globally using a custom exception handler and nLog to write to a file.

 ###  Comments
 I have mentioned implementation details through the code as comments.
-Given more time the solution could be expanded onto be able to:
+The solution could be expanded onto be able to:

 * Record each customer request on the DB (which could be potential leads).
 * Store and retrive the connection string and the premium calculation formula securly (Azure Key Valult).
 * Make an API call to the Backend from an angular service.
-* Seperate the API and the front end into different projects, making the API reusable.
+* Seperate the API and the front end into different projects, making the API reusable, add swagger.
-* Add Swagger to the seperated API project.
 * Make the form Responsive.